-You want to motivate and bind employees to your company and are therefore thinking about an employee participation scheme.
+You want to motivate and engage employees to your company and are therefore thinking about an employee participation scheme.
 But what exactly does employee participation entail, why do companies choose it and what benefits does it provide?

 What is employee participation?